 Leola is a tiny town located in the state of Arkansas.
 With a population of 465 people and just one neighborhood, Leola is the 247th largest community in Arkansas.

-When you are in Leola, you'll notice that it is more blue-collar than most other communities in America.
-48.95% of Leola’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Leola is a blue-collar town, with 48.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Leola is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Leola who work in food service (11.89%), healthcare suport services (9.79%), and office and administrative support (6.99%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Leola is worth considering.

-Leola is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Leola doesn't have a public transportation system that people use for their commute.

 The per capita income in Leola in 2022 was $17,218, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $68,872 for a family of four.
 However, Leola contains both very wealthy and poor people as well.